deleonab/terraform-workspaces-tutorial/README.md

 instance_type = "t2.micro"
  ```

- ### Let us set up tagging of our instances with the name of the workspace and environment they belong too, This way, we can identify them easily in the console later.
+ Let us set up tagging of our instances with the name of the workspace and environment they belong to.
+This way, we can identify them easily in the console later.

  ### We shall use a locals block for this
  ### Edit my_ec2/my_ec2.tf